WenchaoCao/2018_GeologicalMagazine/README.md

 ## Materials associated with the paper "Palaeolatitudinal distribution of lithologic indicators of climate in a palaeogeographic framework"

-This repository documents the data and the codes for data pre-processing, data analysis and figure generation used for the paper:
+This repository documents the data and the codes for the data pre-processing, data analysis and figure generation used for the paper:

 Cao, W., Williams, S., Flament, N., Zahirovic, S., Scotese, C., and Müller, R. D., 2018.
 Paleolatitudinal distribution of lithologic indicators of climate in a paleogeographic framework.
 Geological Magazine, 1-24.